-Effect Description Illustrative Guidance Significant Positive Option would significantly decrease the amount of waste water, surface run-off and pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) would be significantly improved and sustained and water targets (including those relevant to chemical and ecological condition) reached and exceeded; Option would significantly improve Water Framework Directive waterbody status (or Option would significantly improve Water Framework Directive waterbody status (or potential).
-Positive Option would lead to minor decreases in the amount of waste water, surface run-off and/or pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) may be improved to some level temporarily and some water targets (including those relevant to chemical and ecological condition) would be reached/exceeded; Option would improve surface, ground, estuarine and coastal water quality; Option would improve Water Framework Directive waterbody status (or potential).
+Effect Description Illustrative Guidance Significant Positive Option would significantly decrease the amount of waste water, surface run-off and pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) would be significantly improved and sustained and water targets (including those relevant to chemical and ecological condition) reached and exceeded; Option would significantly improve surface, ground, estuarine and coastal water quality; Option would improve Water Framework Directive waterbody status (or potential). + Positive Option would lead to minor decreases in the amount of waste water, surface run-off and/or pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) may be improved to some level temporarily and some water targets (including those relevant to chemical and ecological condition) would be reached/exceeded; Option would improve surface, ground, estuarine and coastal water quality.
 0 Neutral Option would not change the amount of waste water, surface run-off and/or pollutant discharges such that the quality of water receptors would not be affected; Option would not affect Water Framework Directive waterbody status (or potential).
-Negative Option would lead to minor increases in the amount of waste water, surface run-off and/or pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) may be decreased to some level temporarily and it may prevent some water targets (including those relevant to chemical and ecological condition) from being achieved; Noganio Option would decrease (directly or indirectly) surface, ground, estuarine and coastal water quality; Option would lead to a decrease in Water Framework Directive waterbody status (or potential).
-Significant Option would lead to major increases in the amount of waste water, surface run-off and/or pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) would be considerably increased and some or all water targets (including those relevant to chemical and ecological condition) would not be achieved; Negative Option would significantly decrease (directly or indirectly) surface, ground, estuarine and coastal water quality; Option would significantly decrease Water Framework Directive waterbody status (or potential). ?
+Negative Option would lead to minor increases in the amount of waste water, surface run-off and/or pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) may be decreased to some level temporarily and it may prevent some water targets (including those relevant to chemical and ecological condition) from being achieved; Option would decrease (directly or indirectly) surface, ground, estuarine and coastal water quality.
+Significant Option would lead to major increases in the amount of waste water, surface run-off and/or pollutant discharges so that the quality of water receptors (including groundwater, surface water, sea water or drinking water receptors) would be considerably increased and some or all water targets (including those relevant to chemical and ecological condition) would not be achieved; Negative Option would significantly decrease (directly or indirectly) surface, ground, estuarine and coastal water quality; Option would lead to a deterioration in Water Framework Directive waterbody status (or potential) where there is a requirement to justify permitting of the option under the provisions of Article 4.7 of the Water Framework Directive. ?
 Uncertain From the level of information available, the effect that the option would have on this objective is uncertain.